 - 1. Cesspools of any kind or size.
 If an existing cesspool is encountered by the City, the property owner will be required to replace the cesspool with an OWTS, which meets the standards of the LAMP. - 2.
 OWTS receiving a projected flow of over 10,000 gallons per day. - 3.
 OWTS that utilize any form of effluent disposal that discharges on or above the post installation ground surface such as sprinklers, exposed drip lines, free-surface wetlands, or a pond. - 4.
 Leaching systems installed on slopes greater than 30 percent without a slope stability report approved by a qualified professional. - 5.
 Decreased leaching area for IAPMO certified chamber dispersal systems using a multiplier less than 0.70. - 6.
 OWTS utilizing supplemental treatment without requirements for periodic monitoring or inspections. - 7.
 OWTS dedicated to receiving significant amounts of wastes dumped from RV holding tanks. - 8.
-Separation of the bottom of dispersal system to groundwater less than 2 feet, except for seepage pits, which shall not be less than 10 feet. - 9.
-Installation of new or replacement OWTS where public sewer is available.
-Public sewer availability to a property is determined when the property abuts a public sewer and the building (structure) or exterior drainage facility is within 200 feet of that sewer, as described in the California Plumbing Code.
-A waiver of the connection to sewer may also be considered when connection to the public sewer line is technically infeasible, or would create an unreasonable hardship, and in all instances, an OWTS can be installed that will meet the minimum requirements of this LAMP.
+Separation of the bottom of dispersal system to groundwater less than 5 feet for standard OWTS and 2 feet for STS, except for seepage pits, which shall not be less than 10 feet. - 9.
+Installation of new or replacement OWTS where public sewer is available within 200 feet of the property line as determined by the City, except for an individual single family residential home which has received a waiver from the City as described in the Maximum Flow and Land Use Density Section.